Directed by Gregory Jacobs, Written by Reid Carolin

 What follows is mostly a road movie, punctuated by long sections where they stop for the night: A beach party where Mike gets a possible romantic interest in Zoe (Amber Heard), a visit to a very unusual members club in Savannah, run by a woman named Rome (Jada Pinkett Smith) who has a history with Mike, a plantation-like estate where Zoe’s mother, Nancy (the wonderful and chronically underutilized Andie MacDowell), holds court, and then the final, promised convention, with this summer’s hardest working woman in showbiz, Elizabeth Banks, playing gatekeeper.

-Like I said, this bus takes its time getting where it’s going.
 Soderbergh is a fan of letting scenes just play out, pointing his camera and letting the performers take us there.
-Sometimes it works—they’re literally and figuratively circuitous, but most of these sequences pay off, in both dramatic heft and dynamic moves.
+Most of these sequences pay off, in both dramatic heft and dynamic moves.
 At other times, like at the convention, you feel as though Soderbergh The Editor is letting down his buddy’s directorial efforts by refusing to cut away.

-Still, given that this, along with the first movie, could have amounted to no more than Sausage Showgirls, the fact that the characters have more than two dimensions and the laughs are both knowing and free-flowing is a genuine pleasure for those of us who aren’t there for the magic that Mike does.
+Still, given that the characters have more than two dimensions and the laughs are both knowing and free-flowing is a genuine pleasure for those of us who aren’t there for the magic that Mike does.

 Or, at least, not just.